njszym/XRD-AutoAnalyzer/README.md

 ## Pair distribution functions

 To achieve more accurate phase identification, the user can train two models: one on simulated XRD patterns and another on virtual PDFs computed through a Fourier transform of those XRD patterns.
-This can be accomplished using the following command:
+This can be accomplished by first training an XRD model using the procedure described above, and then training a second model on PDFs with the following command:

 ```
-python construct_model.py --inc_pdf
+python construct_pdf_model.py
 ```

+This assumes an XRD model has already been trained and exists in the current directory as ```Model.h5```.
+It also assumes that CIF filtering has already taken place, and therefore a ```References``` folder exists in the current directory.
+When training a PDF model, all the same arguments should be specified (radiation wavelength, scan range, and artifact magnitudes) as those given during XRD training, with the exception of any arguments related to CIF filtering.

 Once training is finished, two files named ```XRD_Model.h5``` and ```PDF_Model.h5``` will be placed in a ```Models``` folder.
 This folder should be present in any directory where the user wishes to analyze new patterns.